LoopStructural.datatypes.BoundingBox#

 Returns:

-np.ndarray – array of cell centers
+np.ndarray – array of cell centres

 property corners: ndarray#